 WANTS & NEEDS

 Identifying Your Kitchen Design Wants and NeedsThere comes a tipping point when the decision to remodel a kitchen is made.
-Perhaps it was the last time that your spouse bumped into you as you were cooking, or maybe you’ve just gotten tired of hearing guests laugh in the family room while you were alone in the kitchen.
+Perhaps it was the last time that your spouse bumped into you as you were cooking, or you're tired of hearing family and guests laugh in another room while you were alone in the kitchen.
+For others it's the need for a more accessible kitchen to help ease the pains of later life, or a safer, more friendly environment for a household of children or grand children.
 More often than not, it’s a functional problem with a kitchen that drives a family to say, “enough!”
 Once you’ve reached that moment and decided it’s time to remodel your kitchen, the first thing you should do is to draft a list of your wants and needs.

-Brainstorming Leads to DiscoveryRather than trying to be too organized or culling a wish list from the start, your household should simply make note of everything they might want or need, no matter how far-fetched or seemingly out-of-budget.
+Brainstorming Leads to DiscoveryRather than trying to be too organized or culling a wish list from the start, start by making note of everything you and your family might want or need, no matter how far-fetched or seemingly out-of-budget.
 Brainstorming the perfect kitchen frees your collective imagination to conceive of things that reflect your family’s view of perfection.
 For example, perhaps your children and you imagine a kitchen where they could microwave a snack by themselves.
 But microwaves belong on the counter or above the stove where they couldn’t possibly reach, right?
 By sharing this unfiltered desire with your designer, they might offer a novel solution that of which you weren’t aware.
 In this case, microwave drawers that are well within reach of young family members could be the perfect solution!

 Interview Yourself and Your Family